 Barbara Nelson, 9:00 am and 11:15 am

-Readers Guild volunteers participate in worship by reading the Holy Scriptures prior to the Gospel reading and lead our congregation in the prayers of the people following the sermon.
+Readers Guild volunteers participate in worship by reading the Holy Scriptures prior to the Gospel reading and lead our congregation in the prayers of the people.

 Readers Guild Coordinator